-Each student will prepare an individualized program of study in consultation with their Field Area Comprehensive Examination Committee as soon the committee has been formed (see below).
-The Program Proposal Form is available on the School's website.
+Each student will prepare an individualized program of study in consultation with their Field Area Comprehensive Examination Committee as soon as the committee has been formed (see below).
+The Program Proposal Form (available on the School's website) is used to detail the individualized program of study.
 The student is responsible for completing the form, obtaining required signatures, and submitting the completed form to the School's office.
-Approval of the Program Proposal by the Doctoral Program Coordinator is also required.
+Approval of the Program Proposal by the Urban Studies Program Director is also required.
 All required courses must be either taken or waived.
 The Program Proposal requires a listing of all course waivers, with the original signatures of faculty granting waivers.
 Note that a waiver eliminates a requirement, but does not grant credit.